Skip to content

 PID controlled heating elements are swappable for easy cleaning and replacement.

-New Stills
+our New Stills

 We turned to the experts for our new stills, working with Speyside copper works to bring our old designs to life

 "I’ve discussed with our man in charge of the copper stills Derek Brewster, he’s been building stills for close to 40 years now and in his spare time he travels the UK fixing up all the classic steam train engines.
 He says he can make this shape, we could have a mixture of folded edges then the pieces would weld together like a jig saw."
-Garry Frazer, Speyside Copper Works
+Garry Frazer, Speyside Copper Works.

 WASH STILL 3000l